• Skip to primary navigation

 Another spec that we pay close attention to is the running surface size.
 We have reviewers ranging from 5’ tall to 6.5’ tall, and we’ve determined that a 60” long deck is best for users of all heights and stride lengths to run comfortably on.
 For electric treadmills, like all the ones on this list, a width of at least 20” is sufficient.

 In some cases, if you have a shorter running stride, 55” long decks can work for running.
-Just make sure that the other specs, like the motor, can support heavier use like running too.
+Just make sure that the other specs, like the motor, can support heavier use like running, too.
 Usually, deck lengths under 55” are only suitable for walking for most people.

 We also recommend checking out the weight capacity.
 On home treadmills, 400 lbs is typically the maximum weight capacity, but more affordable treadmills rarely have limits up to that.
 300 lbs is still really great and can accommodate most users.
 A good rule of thumb is that the heavier the weight capacity, the more solid and durable the treadmill most likely is.